DevExpress-Examples/reporting-asp-net-core-connection-string-configuration/Readme.md

 **Register Connection Strings Globally**

-To register connection strings from a custom configuration globally, call the static **DefaultConnectionStringProvider.AssignConnectionStrings** method at the application startup.
+To register connection strings from a custom configuration globally, call the static **DevExpress.DataAccess.DefaultConnectionStringProvider.AssignConnectionStrings** method at the application startup.

 These connection strings are available for the Report Designer's Preview to fill a report's data source and generate the resulting document.